 Like numerous other hot springs in Colorado, the Ute and native tribes were some of the first to call Waunita Hot Springs in Gunnison home and to relish their healing powers.
 Homesteaded in the late 1880s, Dr. Charles Davis would bring ailing patients to soak and heal in the springs.
 During the Depression, the hot springs changed hands a number of times; but in 1962, after driving out from Texas, the Pringle family purchased the property and turned it into a family-friendly destination dude and guest ranch.
 This “horse heaven” ranch feels like you’ve stepped back in time into a scene from “The Waltons.”

 Valley View Hot Springs

 Valley View Hot Springs has a history as intricate and beautiful as the San Luis Valley it occupies.
 Founders Neil and Terry Seitz forever protected the springs, the legacy of the Everson Ranch and the surrounding ecosystem by creating the Orient Land Trust.
-Everson Ranch, located at the western edge of OLT's holdings is a 150-year-old ranch currently being renovated to maintain its historical facades and create an educational and living agricultural facility showcasing sustainable agricultural processes.
+Everson Ranch, located at the western edge of OLT's holdings is a more than 150-year-old ranch currently being renovated to maintain its historical facades and create an educational and living agricultural facility showcasing sustainable agricultural processes.
 Serenity is guaranteed at this clothing-optional hot spring, with a limited number of guests allowed to soak in ponds along wilderness trails.